 McDonald’s moves to cut antibiotics in beef

-Because of its buying power the policy will mean changes for meat industry
+Buying power of fast food chain means policy will result in changes for meat industry

+McDonald’s has been on a mission to clean up its menu since Steve Easterbrook took the helm in 2015.

-McDonald’s announced a new beef antibiotic policy affecting 85 per cent of its global supply chain intended to reduce the use of antibiotics important to human health.
+McDonald’s announced a new beef policy affecting 85 per cent of its global supply chain intended to reduce the use of antibiotics.
 Because of the chain’s massive buying power, the plan has the potential to change practices for the overall beef industry.

 As consumers have grown increasingly concerned with how their food is made, they have demanded a number of changes, including antibiotic-free meat and poultry.
 Scientists say the overuse of antibiotics in agriculture is behind the growing global problem of antimicrobial resistance.